wmorgan/dcos-docs/1.7/administration/installing/cloud/azure.md

 ## Tear Down the DC/OS cluster

-If you've created a new resource group in the deployment step, it is as easy as this to tear down the cluster and release all resources: just delete the resource group.
-If you have deployed the cluster into an existing resource group, you'll need to identify all resources that belong to the DC/OS cluster and manually delete them, step by step.
+If you've created a new resource group in the deployment step, it is as easy as this to tear down the cluster and release all of the resources: just delete the resource group.
+If you have deployed the cluster into an existing resource group, you'll need to identify all resources that belong to the DC/OS cluster and manually delete them.

 ## Next steps